upieez/installfest/README.md

 <img width="982" alt="Screenshot 2021-07-24 at 10 08 02 AM" src="https://user-images.githubusercontent.com/56812343/126854572-075778e7-e0e5-49de-b359-cc31b4a0a450.png">

-To see verify if Node & npm is installed, open Windows Command Prompt or Powershell and type
+To see verify if Node & npm is installed, open Git Bash and type in the following

 ```shell
 node -v